This Sticky Orange Cauliflower recipe tastes like takeout, with a crispy baked coating and flavor packed Asian-style sauce (ready in 30 minutes).

 - 1 Tbsp cornstarch dissolved in 1 Tbsp cold water can sub arrowroot starch

 - Prep: Preheat oven to 400°F (204°C).
 Arrange workspace, placing flour, egg, and panko in separate bowls.
 Mix salt and pepper into panko.

 - Shake & Bake: Cut cauliflower into bite-sized florets.
 Working in batches, coat the florets in flour, then egg, then breadcrumbs.
 Set on a parchment paper-lined baking sheet.
 Bake for 15 to 20 minutes, or until crispy.

 - Sauce: Set a small saucepan over medium heat and add the sesame oil, garlic, and ginger.
 Cook for 2 minutes, until fragrant, then add remaining “Sauce” ingredients except the cornstarch mixture.
 Whisk to combine and bring to a simmer.
 While whisking, slowly pour in the cornstarch mixture.
 It should thicken quite quickly; if not, continue simmering until thick.

 - Assemble: Drizzle sauce over the baked cauliflower and gently toss to evenly coat.
-Serve cauliflower over warm rice or quinoa.
+Serve cauliflower over warm rice.